kaikim1996/README-generator/Develop/README.md

 ## Description

-README application test
+This application will generate a high-quality, professional README file for a user once they fill out a string of questions.

 ---

 ## Installation

-To install the required dependencies, run the following code:
+The application will be invoked by using the following command:

 ```bash
 node index.js
 ```

 ---

 ## Usage

-N/A
+Video demonstration of the application:

 ---